FLB100/twentyisplenty/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - erri120 & jdsmith2816 - Repository template
-- Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
+- Halgari and everyone the WJ Team - Wabbajack is the best thing to happen to skyrim modding in a long while :)

 ## Contact